 - May 26, 2017– I received a rejection letter for Losing My Religion from the agent I am interested in.
 She feels that I need to work harder on making my admittedly very snotty protagonist likable.
 She does give me a coupon for her plotting class and I sign up for that in an attempt to simplify my plot and work on that character motivation and likability.

 - June 14, 2017–I finish up an edit based on the literary agent’s online class and then in a leap of foolish bravery, send the ms. to an editor that I met at a conference last year.
 Her due date is approaching and I am hoping that she will have time to look at my story before leaving for maternity leave.

 - August 4, 2017–The editor does look at my story before her baby is born and sends me my very best rejection yet.
 Apparently, I have solved my “liking the protagonist” problems, for she does not mention this.
 But she says that the second half of the story feels like fantasy and the first like contemporary and that the one thing I lack is a working story structure.
 I purchase a new book on plotting and set out to make the story work.

 - October 10, 2017–I finish up a big revision of a middle grade ms. that was requested at a conference, and then jump into LMR Revision #18!
 The goal, break the story down to its simple, 8 segment, 3 Act structure and then pour some life-giving details into the remaining scenes.
-Also, I figured out that my “Hero sets out on the Adventure” scene is way too early and I need to write three new chapters to place at the beginning of the story.
+I pulled the first 25% out and put it into a new document, edited the heck out of it, and then put it back into the main story cutting out the old and inserting the new.
+I did this with each quarter of the story.
+This really helped me to let go of the old story and make it something new and fresh because I had the old version to go back to if I really wanted to.
+Also, I figured out that my “Hero sets out on the Adventure” scene is way too early and I need to write four new chapters to place at the beginning of the story.

 Writing Process For F.T.C.